CES 2020 was sprawling and glorious, but terrible for decision-makers

 So when 8K TVs are shown next to 4K TVs for years, what are consumers or business decision makers supposed to think: Invest in 4K?
 Wait for 8K?
 As an annual event, CES is agnostic on this topic.
 It’s here to let member companies show you whatever they want to show you, and let you decide what to do based on whatever you see.
 The type of consumer you are — a person or a company — as well as your budget and intended application will determine what you’ll eventually gravitate towards.

 On one hand, being able to consider so many options is fantastic.
 I’m personally the sort of person who would rather know more than less, and prefer to make decisions based on as much first-hand information as possible.
-But on the other hand, CES now encompasses over 2.9-million square feet of official exhibition space.
+But on the other hand, CES now encompasses over 2.9 million square feet of official exhibition space.
 That’s larger than 72 Best Buy stores put together, and more floor space than the Mall of America.
 And CES is packed with people, too; below, you can see the scene on opening day at the traditionally sleepy South Hall.
 This isn’t a show you can zip around at a brisk pace.

 The show floor is only one part of CES.
 Even if you could see everything in the Las Vegas Convention Center, there are also hotel suites, private meeting rooms, and off-site parties where some new products and services are exclusively available to be inspected.
 Anyone who has attended the show knows that no one person could see everything across every product category if they moved non-stop for a full week, and in many cases, it’s impossible even to see everything in a single product category.